importpw/import/Readme.md

 # [import](https://import.pw)

-`import` is a simple and fast import and module system for Bash and other Unix shells.
+`import` is a simple and fast module system for Bash and other Unix shells.

 Inspired by Go's import command, you specify the URI of the shell script, and the `import` function downloads the file and caches it to `~/.import-cache`